top of page

 I am reminded of something Jung wrote:

 "When two decisions or ways of acting, both affirmed to be moral and therefore regarded as "duties" collide with one another . . . a judgment is required which cannot properly be called "moral" or in accord with custom.
 Here the decision has no custom at its disposal on which it could rely.
 The deciding factor appears to be something else: it proceeds not from the traditional moral code but from the unconscious foundation of the personality.
 The decision is drawn from dark and deep waters.
 It is true that these conflicts of duty are solved very often and very conveniently by a decision in accordance with custom, that is, by suppressing the opposites.
 But this is not always so.
-If one is sufficiently conscientious the conflict is endured to the end, and a creative solution emerges which is produced by the constellated archetype and possesses that compelling authority not unjustly characterized as the voice of God.
-The nature of the solution is in accord with the deepest foundations of the personality as well as with its wholeness; it embraces conscious and unconscious and therefore transcends the ego.
+If one is sufficiently conscientious, the conflict is endured to the end, and a creative solution emerges, which is produced by the constellated archetype and possesses that compelling authority not unjustly characterized as the voice of God.
+The nature of the solution is in accord with the deepest foundations of the personality as well as with its wholeness; it embraces the conscious and unconscious and, therefore, transcends the ego.

 -– C.G.
 Jung, A Psychological View of Conscience

-The ironic holds it's unique meaning in a directly polarized relation to a linearly stated, straightforward proposition.
+The ironic holds its unique meaning in a directly polarized relation to a linearly stated, straightforward proposition.

 The ironic is the opposite of the literal sense of the proposition